-The standard should provide guidance within the context of a systems approach on the use of specific measures that act independently but when applied together mitigate quarantine pest risks associated with wood commodities.
+The standard should provide guidance on the use of specific measures that act independently but when applied together mitigate quarantine pest risks associated with wood commodities.
 The standard should be built upon guidance already established by the International Plant Protection Convention by identifying specific procedures and practices that may be practically applied during the production pathway for wood commodities to control quarantine pests.
 The standard should also provide detailed guidance on the specific pests controlled and the monitoring and oversight standards required in ensuring the effectiveness of the system.